dtao/PhilosopherDeveloper/source/posts/2019-10-14-software-that-explains-itself.md

 ---
-title: The need for software that explains
+title: Software that explains itself
 date: 2019-10-14
-published: false
+published: true
 ---

 My first job as a developer was at a company called MP Capital, an algorithmic